$p$-Biset Functor of Monomial Burnside Rings: Calculation of Restriction Kernels I: Cyclic case

-\begin{nothing} To complete the proof of Theorem \ref{thm:main}(b), we need to show that each non-primitive irreducible character of $\Aut(G)$ appears on the right-hand side of Equation (\ref{eqn:cyclicfinal}) with multiplicity 1.
-First note that the character of the last term is the trivial character.
-For each $1\le l\le k$, and $\phi\in\widehat{\Aut(H_l)}$, let $\phi^*$ be the character of $\widehat{\Aut(G)}$ given by Equation (\ref{eqn:phistar}).
-It is clear that if we fix $l$, then $\phi^* = \psi^*$ if and only of $\phi = \psi$.
+\textbf{Step 4.} We need to show that each non-primitive irreducible character of $\Aut(G)$ appears on the right-hand side of Equation (\ref{eqn:cyclicfinal}) with multiplicity 1.
+First note that, by Equation \ref{eqn:phistar}, the character of the last term is the trivial character.
+For each $1\le l\le k$ and $\phi\in\widehat{\Aut(H_l)}$, let $\phi^*$ be the character of $\widehat{\Aut(G)}$ given by Equation (\ref{eqn:phistar}).
+It is clear that if we fix $l$, then $\phi^* = \psi^*$ if and only if $\phi = \psi$.